Blues (Super Rugby): Middle years (1998–2005)

-Super 14 Era (2006–10)
+Super 14 era (2006–10)

 The expanded 14 team competition could not have started worse for the Blues, who were in 2006 forced by the NZRU to include North Harbour captain Rua Tipoki in their squad of 24 players who are 'protected' from the draft.
 Tipoki was originally to be excluded from the draft due to personal circumstances to stay in Auckland.
 Andrew Mehrtens had in the past done this with the Crusaders.
 The NZRU however forced coach David Nucifora to pick Tipoki in his 24-man squad and hence drop another player.
 It is believed the NZRU was in favour of dropping players such as Isa Nacewa who are ineligible to play for the All Blacks.
 Instead, Nucifora excluded All Black Isaia Toeava, who subsequently played for the Hurricanes in 2006.
 Following the draft fiasco, and the forgettable season which followed, the Blues showed signs of resurgence in 2007, finishing the round robin in fourth place, securing a semi-final against the Sharks in Durban.
-The travel and form of the opposition were too difficult to overcome, however, with the Blues losing to the eventual runners-up by 34 – 18.
-The 2008 season, the final under coach David Nucifora, saw the team finish the season with an 8 – 5 record and a sixth-place finish on the ladder.
+The travel and form of the opposition were too difficult to overcome, however, with the Blues losing 34–18 to the eventual runners-up.
+The 2008 season, the final under coach David Nucifora, saw the team finish the season with an 8–5 record and a sixth-place finish on the ladder.
 In 2009, Pat Lam was appointed as coach, however the team was not able to make significant improvements under his leadership for the remainder of Super 14, missing the playoffs in both the 2009 and 2010 seasons.

-Super Rugby Era (2011–present)
+Super Rugby era (2011–present)

 2011 season

 In 2011 the Super Rugby competition was expanded to 15 teams and adopted a conference format.
 The Blues had a successful start to the season, defeating the Crusaders by 24–22 at Eden Park.
-This was followed by a win and a loss on their South African tour, followed by a 22-all draw against the Western Force in Perth.
+This was followed by a win and a loss on their South African tour, followed by a 22–22 draw against the Western Force in Perth.
 This was followed by a seven match winning streak between rounds five and twelve.
-However, the mid-season winning streak came to an abrupt end with a 37 – 31 loss to the Queensland Reds in Brisbane, which initiated a four match losing-streak.
+However, the mid-season winning streak came to an abrupt end with a 37–31 loss to the Queensland Reds in Brisbane, which initiated a four-match losing streak.
 In the final round-robin match of the season, the Blues defeated the Highlanders by 33–16 at Eden Park, securing the side's first playoff appearance since 2007 and first home playoff match since 2003.
 The team subsequently defeated the New South Wales Waratahs 26 – 13 to secure a semi-final against the Queensland Reds in Brisbane, which they lost 30–13.

 The 2011 season also marked the departure of Kurtis Haiu, who was diagnosed with a bone tumour in April.
 Following his diagnosis, he took an indefinite break from rugby to focus on his health.